Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 **WORK IN PROGRESS**

-Currently, the SoundSage Audio Suite is non-operational.
+Currently,[AutoGain](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain) the Automatic [Gain-Staging](https://www.izotope.com/en/learn/gain-staging-what-it-is-and-how-to-do-it.html) tool is fully functional and ready to use, this is just one factor of the Audio Suite with many more to come in the near future!
+However, the SoundSage Audio Suite is non-operational.
 Thank you for your patience while we work out the logistics and further plan the scope of the project.
-However, [AutoGain](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain) the Automatic [Gain-Staging](https://www.izotope.com/en/learn/gain-staging-what-it-is-and-how-to-do-it.html) tool is fully functional and ready to use, this is just one factor of the Audio Suite with many more to come in the near future!
+Please see Contributing if you would like to help.

 #### Welcome to SoundSage!🦉